amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value : "azurekv-spn-cert.pfx"
 ```

-The type of the secrets management component is `secretstores.azure.keyvault`.
-The `metadata` element to configure access to the Azure Key Vault contains the following properties:
+The secrets management component type is `secretstores.azure.keyvault`.
+The `metadata` element to configure access to Key Vault requires the following properties:

 - The `vaultName` contains the name of the Azure Key Vault.
 - The `spnTenantId` contains the *tenant id* of the service principal used to authenticate against the Key Vault.
 - The `spnClientId` contains the *app id* of the service principal used to authenticate against the Key Vault.
-- The `spnCertificateFile` contains the path to the certificate file for the service principal used to authenticate against the Key Vault.
+- The `spnCertificateFile` contains the path to the certificate file for the service principal to authenticate against the Key Vault.

 > [!NOTE]
-> You can retrieve all the necessary information of the service principal using the Azure CLI or using the Azure portal.
+> You can copy the service principal information from the Azure portal or Azure CLI .

 Now the application can retrieve the Redis password from the Azure Key Vault.

 #### Running on Kubernetes

-When running your application with Dapr on Kubernetes, you can also use the service principal to authenticate against the Azure Key Vault.
-First, you create a Kubernetes secret that contains the certificate file using the Kubernetes CLI tool:
+Consuming Azure KeyVault with Dapr and Kubernetes also requires a service principal to authenticate against the Azure Key Vault.

+First, create a *Kubernetes secret* that contains a certificate file using the kubectl CLI tool:

 ```bash
 kubectl create secret generic [k8s_spn_secret_name] --from-file=[pfx_certificate_file_local_path]
 ```

-You have to specify the following command-line arguments:
+You'll need to include two command-line arguments:

-- `[k8s_spn_secret_name]` is secret name in Kubernetes secret store.
+- `[k8s_spn_secret_name]` is the secret name in Kubernetes secret store.
-- `[pfx_certificate_file_local_path]` is the path of X509 certificate file you downloaded above.
+- `[pfx_certificate_file_local_path]` is the path of X509 certificate file.

-Once the Kubernetes secret is created, you can reference this in the secrets management component configuration file:
+Once created, you can reference the Kubernetes secret in the secrets management component configuration file:

 ```yaml
 apiVersion: dapr.io/v1alpha1